Skip to main content

 sudo iscsiadm -m iface -I <iface_name> -o update -n iface.net_ifacename -v <your_iscsi_interface>

-Repeat this command for each interface you specify in the environment variable.
+Repeat these commands for each interface you specify in the environment variable.

 Apply Kubernetes manifests